Strategic Planning in 2023: Top Challenges That Every Organization Should Address

 “Flexibility is the name of the game when business conditions and customer buying behaviors are shifting,” said Wasley.
 “Sometimes the smartest thing a company can do is step outside of their comfort zone and be willing to walk away from their former strategic plan and take smart steps to the unknown.
 There’s no better time.
-Another smart strategy is to bring in outside perspective, perhaps with a business advisor or interim executive leader who can lend support through a critical transition time.”
+Another smart strategy is to bring in outside perspective, perhaps with a business advisor or independent executive leader who can lend support through a critical transition time.”

 Rising Challenge: Recruiting and Hiring

 According to a recent survey by the online HR resource site XpertHR, recruiting and hiring will be an ongoing challenge for U.S. employers throughout 2022.

 Why?
 Talent acquisition professionals will have their hands full, as unemployment is expected to remain high and a majority of people in the labor force expect to look for new jobs despite, or possibly due to, the economic uncertainty caused by COVID-19.

 “Within talent acquisition, attracting top talent is often the most difficult issue to navigate, followed by ensuring candidates feel safe to work onsite, hiring a diverse workforce, and managing virtual recruiting and onboarding practices,” said Wasley.
 “In addition, recruiters will likely see a surplus of candidates who are looking for remote jobs, seeking more security, or giving up temporary jobs for permanent ones.
 It’s a lot to manage—and strong leadership is required.”